 How To Choose A Business Intelligence (BI) Platform

-Business intelligence platforms enable people import, clean, and analyze data from databases, emails, videos, survey responses, and more.
-These data analyses provide mobile, desktop and real-time business intelligence so decision makers can act on insights to improve their organization.
+Business intelligence platforms enable people to import, clean, and analyze data from databases, emails, videos, survey responses, and more.
+These data analyses provide mobile, desktop, and real-time business intelligence so decision makers can act on insights to improve their organization.
 BI platforms allow users to customize dashboards, create stunning data visualizations, build scorecards, and compare them to key performance indicators (KPIs).

 Why organizations need BI platforms

-BI Platforms in Action
+BI platforms in action

 These are only some of the real-world applications of BI software and what they can do for your organization:

 - Analyze the results of marketing campaigns

 - Visualize sales and inventory with near real-time functionality

 - Integrate with cloud-based, third-party platforms like Amazon Web Services (AWS) and Microsoft Azure